alan-turing-institute/simulate/docs/job-manager.rst

 This API call is made as soon as the job manager is aware that the job has successfully completed, in order to notify the middleware that the outputs are available.
-If some sort of temporary access token is needed to access the data, it will generally NOT be appended to the destination_path URL here - instead, the middleware will make a GET request to the ``output`` endpoint of the job-manager, at which point the job-manager will obtain the token.
+If some sort of temporary access token is needed to access the data, it will generally not be appended to the destination_path URL here - instead, the middleware will make a GET request to the ``output`` endpoint of the job-manager, at which point the job-manager will obtain the token.